zenstruck/twig-service-bundle/README.md

 or [service proxy](https://symfony.com/doc/current/service_container/lazy_services.html)
 for heavy services), it could lead to performance issues.

-This bundle provides a way to mark any service as a _twig service_.
-You can then access this service _lazily_ in any template via an _alias_.
+This bundle provides an easy way to make functions, static methods, service methods, and even full service objects available in your twig templates.

-While you can mark any service as a _twig service_, it is not recommended to mark services that have nothing to do with templating (ie repositories) as such.
-You can think of twig services as _lightweight-lazy-twig-extension-functions_ whose purpose is to break up/simplify large custom twig extensions.

 ## Installation